jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 ---

 # Recursive Automation: Using AI to Train Better AI for Game Bots

-*By Jonathan Ness*

 ## The Bootstrap Paradox of Game Automation

-I discovered Roboflow in March 2025 and was so impressed by how it transformed computer vision from a laborious process into something accessible and powerful.
+I discovered Roboflow a couple weeks ago and was so impressed by how it transformed computer vision from a laborious process into something accessible and powerful.
 I worked with it for a few days and built a fun prototype that automates the mobile game Rise of Kingdoms using Roboflow's object detection capabilities.

 The initial automation worked perfectly for detecting game UI elements, but I quickly hit a fascinating challenge: to make the automation truly useful, I needed to read tiny text displays showing countdown timers in the game.
 This created a perfect bootstrap paradox - I needed automation to collect and label thousands of timer screenshots, but I needed those labeled screenshots to build the automation in the first place.